Tori Nelson

 Tori Jovan Nelson (born August 26, 1976) is an American professional boxer.
-She is a former three-weight world champion, having held the WBC female middleweight title in 2011: the WIBA middleweight title in 2012; the WIBA welterweight from 2013 to 2014; and the WIBA super middleweight title in 2016.
-As of September 2020, she is ranked as the third best active female middleweight by The Ring by BoxRec.
+She is a former three-weight world champion, having held the WBC female middleweight title in 2011: the WIBA middleweight title in 2012; the WIBA welterweight from 2013 to 2014; and the WIBA super middleweight title in 2016. was inducted into the International Women's Boxing Hall of Fame in 2022.

 Amateur career

 Nelson is a three time Washington, D.C.
 Golden Gloves champion.

 Professional career

 Nelson was the World Boxing Council middleweight champion as well as the Women's International Boxing Association welterweight and super middleweight champion.

 Nelson won a bout over Mia St. John.

 Nelson lost a title bout by going the distance against 2-time Olympic gold medalist Claressa Shields.

 Personal life

 Nelson is a grandmother and works as a waitress at IHOP.

 Nelson works at TITLE Boxing Club Ashburn where she uses her high energy, experience and enthusiasm to help members achieve their fitness and boxing goals!